Need a Roof Upgrade? These 5 Reasons Say Now’s the Time

 The Importance of Proper Roof Maintenance

-- Inspecting the roof.
+- Inspecting the roof

-- Removing debris.
+- Removing debris

-- Repairing broken shingles/tiles.
+- Repairing broken shingles or tiles

 - Addressing any existing issues